Sary-Aka's embassy: The outcome

 The purpose of the embassy is quite vague as no details for the preceding events could be found.

-It could either be a permanent mission from the Golden Horde in Nizhny Novgorod, akin to the one located in Moscow, or indeed Sary-Aka was dispatched to Dmitri Konstantinovich of Suzdal to heighten his strife against the Prince of Moscow who recently forced him to cease any claims for the crown of the city of Vladimir.
+It could either be a permanent mission from the Golden Horde in Nizhny Novgorod, akin to the one located in Moscow, or indeed Sary-Aka was dispatched to Dmitri Konstantinovich of Suzdal to heighten his strife against the prince of Moscow, who recently forced him to cease any claims for the crown of the city of Vladimir.

 It is also unclear who issued an order for the massacre since neither Dmitry Ivanovich Donskoy, nor Dmitri Konstantinovich of Suzdal did it.
-Apart from the latter's son some later sources mention Alexius, Metropolitan of Moscow who forced his subordinate Dionysius to initiate the killing in an attempt to spark Mamai's revenge and therefore consolidate the Russian warlords.
+Apart from the latter's son some later sources mention Alexius, Metropolitan of Moscow, who forced his subordinate Dionysius to initiate the killing in an attempt to spark Mamai's revenge and therefore consolidate the Russian warlords.

-Whatever the actual reason was, all the Russian principalities submitted to the Prince of Moscow, including Ryazan and Nizhny Novgorod, although Tver continued its struggle for the supremacy.
+Whatever the actual reason was, all the Russian principalities submitted to the prince of Moscow, including Ryazan and Nizhny Novgorod, although Tver continued its struggle for the supremacy.

 Aftermath

-The reaction from Mamai was delayed due to internal power struggle within the Golden Horde, so only in 1377 he dispatched Blue Horde Khan Arab-Shah Muzaffar to pillage Russian eastern border principalities of Nizhny Novgorod and Ryazan.
+Mamai's response was delayed due to an internal power struggle within the Golden Horde, and so in 1377, he dispatched Arab-Shah Muzaffar, khan of the Blue Horde, to pillage the eastern Russian principalities of Nizhny Novgorod and Ryazan.

-On the 2nd of August 1377 the Russian troops were caught unawares and completely exterminated during the battle on Pyana River.

-The Tatars were then able to reach Niznhy Novgorod, prompting the evacuation of residents by boats, while Dmitry of Suzdal evacuated to Suzdal.
+On 2 August 1377, the Russian forces were taken by surprise and defeated at the Battle on the Pyana River.
+The Tatars were then able to reach Nizhny Novgorod, prompting the evacuation of the residents by boat, while Dmitry of Suzdal evacuated to Suzdal.
 The town itself was sacked.
-The same fate befell Ryazan that made a turning point in open confrontation between Moscow and the Blue Horde.
+The same fate befell Ryazan, and this marked a turning point in the open confrontation between Moscow and the Blue Horde.

-In two consecutive battles in 1378 (Battle of the Vozha River) and 1380 (Battle of Kulikovo) Mamai was decisively defeated and Dmitry Ivanovich Donskoy strengthened his position as the Grand Prince of Vladimir.
+Mamai was decisively defeated in two consecutive battles: the Battle of the Vozha River in 1378 and the Battle of Kulikovo in 1380.
+Dmitry Ivanovich Donskoy strengthened his position as the grand prince of Vladimir.